teresachenec/ao3wrapped/README.md

 # ao3wrapped
 Y'know how people went "what if there was an ao3 wrapped.
 That would be so cursed.
 I would hate it."
 Well.

 Check out `todo.md` for what might get updated/what needs to be done.
+Pull requests are absolutely welcome, as you can tell by looking at this code, I have no idea what I'm doing.

 # How To Use
 Clone this repository (green button at the top, `git clone https://github.com/teresachenec/ao3wrapped.git`).
 Have Python 3.7+ and pip/3 installed.
 You're on your own for this.